cmu-lib/os-workshops/README.md

 Duration: 1.5 hours.

-Check [LibCal](https://cmu.libcal.com/) for the date of the next presentation of this workshop.
+Check [LibCal](https://cmu.libcal.com/) for the date of the next installment of this workshop.

 [View course curriculum](https://cmu-lib.github.io/os-workshops/reproducible-research/open-refine).